-The terms of an agreement reached with your spouse to settle the terms of a divorce might have adequately addressed a particular situation or issue, but the passage of time and changes in circumstances could make its provisions inadequate or onerous.
-For example, if you have been forced to accept a new position at work at a lower salary, the child support you agreed to in your divorce agreement could now be a financial burden that you can no longer meet.
+You would have signed terms of an agreement.
+These terms would have been reached with your spouse to settle the terms of the divorce.
+They might have adequately addressed a particular situation or issue.
+Further, the passage of time and changes in circumstances could make its provisions inadequate or onerous.
+For example, you might have been forced to accept a new position at work at a lower salary.
+Therefore, the child support you agreed to in your divorce agreement might need to be changed.
+The support could now be a financial burden that you can no longer meet.

 Your first option when the need for a modification arises should be to approach the other party.
-The agreement the two of you voluntarily signed either at the time of separation or to settle a divorce action can be modified through the mutual consent of its parties.
+Have a look at the agreement the two of you voluntarily signed.
+This might have been done at the time of separation or to settle a divorce action.
+It might be able to be modified through the mutual consent of its parties.